Manya2302/Swapchat/replit.md

 **Data Encryption**: Sensitive fields (username, email, phone, private keys, message content) are encrypted at rest using AES-GCM with a master encryption key.

+**Key Management**:
-**Key Management**: Each user has a public/private key pair for message encryption.
-Private keys are encrypted before storage.
+- Each user has a public/private NaCl key pair for message encryption
+- Private keys are generated on client-side during registration and stored ONLY in browser localStorage
+- Private keys NEVER leave the client or get transmitted to the server
+- Only public keys are stored on the server (in encrypted form)
+- True end-to-end encryption: server cannot decrypt any messages

 ### Authentication & Authorization